Bessonica/towerDefPrototype/README.md

 - **TurretBl.cs** (turret blueprint) setup your turret. its model and cost.
 - **BuildManager.cs** takes this blueprint and places it on map, when player presses on one of white squares (**Node.cs**))
 - **PlayerStats.cs** setUps players money and now lets us address player in future.
+- **GamePlayManager.cs** Player has HP variable that goes down, when enemies finish their path

 ### next:
 - add loose/win scenario(five enemies reach you-you dead / survive 3 minutes)